A Formal Theory of Survey Experiment Generalizability: Attention and Salience: Limited Attention and Survey Experiment Generalizability

+This section studies how attention mechanisms affect generalizability, with a particular focus on the equivalence of effect magnitudes.
+To isolate the role of attention, we first suppress salience distortions and examine how generalizability is affected when the survey environment alters only the active consideration set.
+Accordingly, as a benchmark, we assume $\delta=1$ throughout this section.
+The evaluation function then simplifies to $V_i(X_i,E)=\sum_{h \in C_i(E)}\alpha_{ik} u_{ik}(X_{ik})$, where the (effective) salience $\alpha_{ik}$ are invariant to attribute values.

+Individuals have limited attention.
+In most decision-making contexts, it is unrealistic for individuals to consider all potentially relevant features.
+Instead, decisions are based only on attributes that enter the active consideration set.
+A defining feature of the survey environment is that respondents’ attention is strongly shaped by the information explicitly provided in the experimental design.
+For example, in a candidate-choice experiment where only age and gender are presented, respondents are likely to focus primarily, if not exclusively, on these attributes.
+Ensuring that respondents attend to the provided information, rather than skim past it, is therefore a central concern in survey experiments, motivating the widespread use of attention checks to detect inattentive respondents.

+By contrast, in the real-world environment, individuals are not constrained by the limited set of attributes specified by the researcher.
+When making analogous decisions outside the survey context, respondents may attend to a broader and potentially different set of features.
+To formalize this distinction, we analyze the attention mechanism under the following limited-attention assumption.

-\begin{assumption}[Limited Attention] $X^{e} \subset X^{r}.$ \end{assumption} The consideration set utilized in experiments, denoted as $X^e$, is often a subset of the real-world consideration set, $X^r$, for several reasons.
-Firstly, researchers seldom possess complete knowledge of which attributes constitute the real-world consideration set $X^r$.
-Secondly, even with such knowledge, it is impractical to present all relevant information about these attributes within the confines of a single survey experiment.
-A more general assumption could be that $X^e \neq X^r$.
-However, the empirical results in the paper provide little evidence on this assumption.
+\begin{assumption}[Limited Attention] $C_i(E^s) \subset C_i(E^r).$ \end{assumption} The consideration set in survey experiments is often a subset of the real-world consideration set for several reasons.
+In many applications, this provides a natural benchmark.
+First, survey experiments are designed to address specific research questions.
+As a result, researchers typically include a selected set of substantively relevant attributes, along with additional attributes serving as controls.
+These attributes are therefore best understood as a subset of the real-world consideration set $C_i(E^r)$.
+Second, researchers rarely possess complete knowledge of all attributes that respondents consider in real-world decision-making.
+Even if such knowledge were available, it would generally be infeasible to present the full set of relevant attributes within the constraints of a single survey instrument.

+Ideally, respondents attend primarily to the attributes presented in the survey experiment, as these are the sources of randomized variation.
+However, in practice, respondents may also infer unlisted characteristics or rely on prior beliefs \citep{dafoe2018information}.
+A more general formulation therefore allows for $C_i(E^s) \neq C_i(E^r)$.
+In some special cases, it is even possible that $C_i(E^s) \supset C_i(E^r)$.
+Under such scenarios, our results continue to hold qualitatively, although the implications shift—from amplified effect magnitudes to potentially attenuated or unequal effects.
+Empirically, however, available evidence is more consistent with the limited-attention benchmark, although direct evidence remains limited.